 2. Organic Pigment

 Organic pigments comprise carbon chains and rings from vegetables, animals, or synthetic organic chemistry.
-Flora and fauna were the primary use of organic pigments traditionally.
+Traditionally, flora and fauna were the primary uses of organic pigments.

 Furthermore, organic pigments are highly stable due to their carbon chains and rings.
 Synthetic organic chemistry is the primary source of modern organic pigments, such as aromatic hydrocarbons.